ehsan18t/qbt-theme/README.md

 ## Build With Docker

-If you have Docker installed you can compile the Mumble Dark theme without setting up the native toolchain:
+If you have Docker installed you can compile every theme without setting up the native toolchain:

 - `docker build -t qbt-theme-builder .`
+- `docker run --rm -v ${PWD}:/workspace qbt-theme-builder`

+The container binds the whole repository, so changes to the source are picked up immediately.
+Every build script listed below runs in order, and the generated `.qbtheme` files land in `Builds/dist` on your host.

+Need just one theme?
+Override the entrypoint target, for example:

-- `docker run --rm -v ${PWD}/Builds/dist:/workspace/Builds/dist qbt-theme-builder`
+- `docker run --rm -e THEME_BUILD_SCRIPT=build-modern-dark.sh -v ${PWD}:/workspace qbt-theme-builder`

-The generated `.qbtheme` files will appear in `Builds/dist`.

 ## Build the Nova Dark theme locally